danTomi/test/README.md

 # Exercise
-A set of tests created in JS.
+One test created in JS.
 They are run using Protractor.
 The tested page can be found at -> [PAGE]( https://www.testdevlab.com/)

 ## Setup